The Federal Reserve is getting ready to roll back its massive stimulus - KTVZ

 Meanwhile, the recovery has hit some roadblocks recently as the Delta variant is leading to more infections and affecting people’s willingness to be around others.

 Similarly, the Fed now expects unemployment to be slightly higher — at 4.8% — than previously thought at the end of this year.
-Similarly, inflation is will likely be than projected in June, with the personal consumption expenditure index at 4.2% for the year rather than 3.4% previously forecast.
+Similarly, inflation is also will likely be higher by year-end than projected in June, as it’s taking longer for bottlenecks and shortages that drive up prices to abate.
+The personal consumption expenditure index, which is the Fed’s preferred measure of inflation, is expected to be at 4.2% for the year rather than 3.4% previously forecast.

 Spikes in inflation over the summer fueled the market view that the Fed would soon reign in its easy-money policies sooner rather than later to keep the economy from overheating.